ALMaclaine/webapp-systems/forms/chat-gpt-ideas01.md

 - **Plugin System**: Allow third-party plugins to be developed.
 Plugins can be used to extend the form's functionality, such as integrating analytics to track form interactions or adding extra validation layers.

-### 4. Input and Output Types:

-- **Transformers**: Create transformer functions that can transform the input data to a different output format.
-This is particularly useful when the backend expects data in a certain format which is different from the input.

-- **Data Mappers**: Use data mappers to map form fields to specific data structures.
-This way, even if the initial data structure changes, the mapper can handle the conversion.

 ### 5. Automatic Persistence to Multiple Data Stores:

 - **Persistence Layer**: Develop an abstracted persistence layer that can support different types of data stores (e.g., Local Storage, IndexedDB, REST API, GraphQL).